dil2743/sensor_fusion_with_TurtleBot/robot_pose_ekf/README.md

 ========================================================================================================================================================
 Proper discription about package can be found on [robot_pose_ekf package page](http://wiki.ros.org/robot_pose_ekf)
 ## Integration with *tertlebot_simulation* package
-The robot_pose_ekf depends on three sensor nodes
+The robot_pose_ekf depends on three sensor nodes  (atleast 2 of the 3 sensors are required)
   * IMU
   * Odometry
   * RGB-D camera